Eucharistic Revival in Arkansas 2022-25

 The revival began in the Diocese of Little Rock with two opening Masses celebrating the feast of Corpus Christi: the first was celebrated by Bishop Taylor at the Cathedral of St. Andrew in Little Rock at 4:30 p.m. and the second celebrated by Father John Connell, at St. Vincent de Paul Church in Rogers at 5 p.m., both on Saturday, June 18, 2022. | Read or Watch Bishop Taylor Homily

-This Mass launched a diocesan phase, which will be followed by a parish phase to flow into the National Eucharistic Congress in 2024, which will be the first of its kind in nearly 50 years. | Eucharistic Revival Resources
+This Mass launched a diocesan phase, which will be followed by a parish phase to flow into the National Eucharistic Congress in 2024, which is the first of its kind in nearly 50 years.
+The revival concludes with the Year of Going Out On Mission which ends in June 2025. | Eucharistic Revival Resources

 "During those five days they hope to form and send forth more than 80,000 eucharistic missionaries.
 Virtual participation over the Internet is a possibility for those who can’t make it, but while that’s better than nothing, it is just not quite the same as being there.
 So, I hope that large groups from Arkansas will participate in this eucharistic congress in person," Bishop Taylor said.